Aligning throughCulture Renewal

 Delves into the iterative nature of digital transformation and the importance of bottom-up feedback for a sustainable initiative.
 Explores the attributes of a fail-early, learn fast culture.

-Throws light upon how communication across departments and functions is a potent catalyst for digital application breakthroughs.
+Throws light upon how communication across departments and functions acts as a potent catalyst for digital application breakthroughs.
 Examines the importance of breaking down silos to facilitate digital transformation.

 Examines the core skill of digital transformation - scalable learning.
 Underlines the urgency for all employees of an organization - from CEO, office and shop floor workers - to develop a growth mindset.